iRunFar’s Alli Miles runs in a pair of the Hoka Torrent 4 trail running shoes. Photo: iRunFar/Eszter Horanyi

 Cons:

 When a shoe gets major updates, it can go one of two ways.
-We’re happy to report that Hoka nailed it on its update to the Torrent 4.
+We’re happy to report that Hoka nailed it on this one.
 Starting at the bottom, Hoka rearranged its lug orientation and shape.
 The multi-directional lug shape resembles the bottom of the Speedgoat 6 and helps on uphills and downhills.
 Also similar to the Speedgoat 6, the lugs are now five millimeters deep, up from four in the previous model.
 We found these outsoles to have a very reliable grip on multiple surfaces and trail types.

 The newest model’s upper did not change much.
 We found it secure and comfortable.
 Overall, at $130, this is an excellent value shoe, especially for those dabbling in trail running.